 The processing, formulation, packaging, labeling and advertising of our probiotic products are subject to regulation by one or more federal agencies including the FDA, the Federal Trade Commission and the Environmental Protection Agency.
 Our activities are also subject to regulation by various agencies of the states and localities in which our probiotic products are sold.
 Any changes in the current regulatory environment could impose requirements that would limit our ability to market our probiotic products and make bringing new products to market more expensive.
 In addition, the adoption of new regulations or changes in the interpretation of existing regulations may result in significant compliance costs or discontinuation of product sales and may adversely affect our business, financial condition and results of operations.
-While our ProBiora3 products are categorized as foods, it is possible that the FDA or a state regulatory agency could classify these products cleanse and beautify, but we could not make structure or function claims.
+While our ProBiora3 products are categorized as foods, it is possible that the FDA or a state regulatory agency could classify these products as a cosmetic or a drug.
+If the products are classified as cosmetics rather than a food, we would be limited to making claims that the products cleanse and beautify, but we could not make structure or function claims.
 If our probiotic products are classified as drugs, we would not be able to market the ProBiora3 products without going through the drug approval process.
 Either of these events would limit our ability to effectively market our products and would adversely affect our financial condition and results of operations.
-If the products as cosmetics or drugs, they could claim that the products are misbranded and require that we repackage and relabel the products and impose civil and/or criminal penalties.
+If the FDA or a state regulatory agency viewed the products as cosmetics or drugs, they could claim that the products are misbranded and require that we repackage and relabel the products and impose civil and/or criminal penalties.
 Either or both of these situations could adversely affect our business and operations.